RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 That means I have a dual CPU unit that can run different OSes.
 ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/ComPAN%20graph.png)

 Comes with two RAM boards of 896K of 'common RAM'.
-Advertisements I found claims it could a RAM disk.
+Advertisements I found claims it could use a RAM disk.
 It has extended address bus (A0 - A20), so it can address up to 2Mb instead of 64k that 8080 can.
 ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/ComPAN%20block.png)